aiidateam/aiida-core/docs/source/get_started/computers.rst

   * **Default number of CPUs per machine**: The number of MPI processes per machine that should be executed if it is not otherwise specified.
 Use ``0`` to specify no default value.

-  At the end, you will land on an vim editor page, with a summary of the configuration up to this point, and the possibility to add content that will be executed either *before* the actual execution of the job (under the 'pre-execution script' lines) or *after* the script submission (under the 'Post execution script' lines).
+  At the end, the command will open your default editor on a file containing a summary of the configuration up to this point, and the possibility to add content that will be executed either *before* the actual execution of the job (under the 'pre-execution script' lines) or *after* the script submission (under the 'Post execution script' lines).